genome/bfx-workshop/README.md

 # Schedule

+Weekly Workshops on Mondays @ 10am

+For the Fall 2020 Semester, all BFX Workshops will be held remotely via Zoom.
+Please see the Communications section below for accessing the Email alias to receive a Outlook Calendar invite that includes the Zoom meeting link.
+It's important to use the Outlook Calendar invite to be automatically notified of cancellations or changes to scheduling.

-A tentative schedule is available [here](https://docs.google.com/document/d/1NEgi0krhzKT9TNxWx7aLcYhiQekeRxPR2NN5l-sxwfU/edit?usp=sharing).
+A tentative BFX Workshop schedule is available [here](https://docs.google.com/document/d/1NEgi0krhzKT9TNxWx7aLcYhiQekeRxPR2NN5l-sxwfU/edit?usp=sharing).

 # Participation